Can a Trustee Withdraw Money From a Trust?

 Under What Circumstances Can a Trustee Withdraw Money From a Trust Account?

 Trust administration is like a full-time job, and more often than not, the trustee will require the help of third-party professionals, such as CPAs and probate lawyers, to complete their duties.
-The trustee will generally be permitted to withdraw money from a trust to cover the cost of third-party professionals, as well as any other expenses arising as a result of administration.
-If trustees are unsure about whether using trust funds in a given scenario is appropriate, they should consider consulting with a trust and estate lawyer, who can ascertain whether or not the use of trust funds for a certain purpose is warranted.
+The trustee generally has the authority to withdraw money from a trust to cover the cost of third-party professionals, as well as any other expenses arising as a result of administration.

 The successor trustee is generally permitted to withdraw money from a trust account for the following reasons: